-A vanilla algorithm is for a particular learner to enumerate all the possible collaborators, and for each combination performs a joint (distributed) learning, and then apply cross-validations to identify the most appropriate collaborators.
-We will propose a meta-clustering algorithm that is much more computationally efficient than the vanilla method.
-The main idea is to let each pair of learners exchange their already-learned models, and evaluate them on the private data to calculate a similarity measure of the two sub-datasets/learners.
-Then a similarity matrix is constructed and a spectral clustering is performed based on that matrix.
-We show theoretical guarantees of the algorithm when the sample size of each sub-dataset is sufficiently large.
-Moreover, the number of clusters does not need to be specified in advance, and it can appropriately identified in a data-driven manner.
-Figure \ref{fig_overview} illustrates the main idea of the proposed method.
-The method consists of three main steps, where the first is to train preliminary local models for each learner, the second is to exchange trained models among learners and build a similarity matrix, and the third is to perform a clustering based on the constructed matrix.
-A learner would then collaborate with those in the same cluster.
+We propose a computationally efficient algorithm for meta clustering, consisting of three steps: select, exchange, and cluster.
+Figure~\ref{fig_overview} illustrates the main idea of the proposed method.
+In summary, we first train local models for each learner and select the best model.
+Then, each pair of learners exchange their already-learned best models.
+We then calculate the similarity between each pair of two learners by evaluating one's model on the other's dataset.
+Finally, spectral clustering is performed based on the similarity matrix.